Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Methodology

 We select a set of models from a variety of model families.
 We consider the following instruction-tuned generative LLMs: Aya 23 8B \citep{aryabumi2024aya23openweight}, Aya Expanse 8B,\footnote{\url{https://cohere.com/blog/aya-expanse-connecting-our-world}} Gemma 2 2B IT and Gemma 2 9B IT \citep{gemma2modelcard}, Llama 3 8B Instruct and Llama 3.1 8B Instruct \citep{llama3modelcard,llama3.1modelcard}, as well as Mistral 7B Instruct v0.3 \citep{jiang2023mistral7b}.\footnote{We focus on the instruction-tuned versions because they are stronger in practice and most likely to be interacted with by users directly.
 We also report results for the corresponding base (pre-instruction-tuned) versions of these models, when they exist, in the Appendix.} All models have likely seen some non-English languages during their training, but only Aya 23, Aya Expanse, and Llama 3.1 have been intentionally trained on multilingual data, on $23$, $23$, and $8$ languages respectively.
 See Appendix \ref{sec:appendix-models} for more detailed descriptions of these models.

-We finetune the models on the datasets described in Section~\ref{subsec:datasets} by training Quantized Low Rank Adapters (QLoRA) \citep{dettmers2023qlora}, a parameter-efficient finetuning technique that achieves the effects of full finetuning by only updating adapters and keeping the quantized original model frozen.
-The exact hyperparameters and compute budget used are provided in Appendix~\ref{sec:appendix-hyperparam}.
+We finetune the models on the datasets described in Section~\ref{subsec:datasets} by training Quantized Low Rank Adapters \cite[QLoRA;][]{dettmers2023qlora}, a parameter-efficient finetuning technique that achieves the effects of full finetuning by only updating adapters and keeping the quantized original model frozen.
+To separate the effect of the finetuning method from that of the dataset, we additionally finetune the models on the prompts and preferred completions from the DPO datasets using SFT.
+The exact hyperparameters and compute budget used for all experiments are provided in Appendix~\ref{sec:appendix-hyperparam}.